- SuperMicro servers for three ESXi hosts and three CEPH nodes.

 Need for parallelized access to data: Access to ‘hot’ data is more parallelized if each compute node / VM has access to a local SSD versus the conventional approach where the SSDs in the backend array are provisioned across many compute nodes connected to the array.
 Hence server-side cache performs better than array side cache.
 Genomics workflow requires highly parallelized access to files and at very high throughput.

-Need to cache large datasets: Genomic datasets are large and each file under processing can be over 100GB in size.
+Need to cache large datasets: Genomic datasets are large and each file can be over 100GB in size.
 A single PCIe SSD is 8TB (as of 2020) in capacity and hence easily able to cache large datasets.

 High throughput: Enterprise grade PCIe SSDs do 600K random read IOPS / 200K random write IOPS or more, so each SSD is higher throughput than entire mid-range all-flash appliances.
 Also unlike in an array, where the SSD is behind the network and storage controllers, in the case of server side caching the SSD is right on the motherboard and connected to the CPU over a high speed PCIe slot.
 This combination of a high speed SSD over a high-speed bus, can convey very high throughput to the compute CPUs.